-When used appropriately and in moderation, those who can tolerate caffeine will find benefits in drinking their daily cup.
+When used appropriately and in moderation, those who can tolerate caffeine will find enormous benefits in drinking coffee every day.

-Oh coffee!
+Oh, coffee!
 Where do I even begin?
-When it comes to health and well being, coffee has been heavily disputed.
+When it comes to health and well-being, coffee has been heavily disputed.
 You either love it or hate it.
-Think it's one of the best things for your health or believe it simply a drug.
-Well I personally I cannot imagine a day without it.
+Think it's one of the best things for your health or believe it is simply a drug.
+Well, I personally cannot imagine a day without it.
 Even during pregnancy I still drank a cup every morning but switched to half decaf.

-While digging into this topic and not just relying on my personal preference, I was seeing some outdated research touting coffee as unhealthy but also spotted a lot of emerging studies that put coffee on a pedestal. (where it belongs, in my humble opinion).
-Even Mayo clinic recognizes that some of the previous research did not take into account other confounding factors such as smoking and lack of physical activity.
+While digging into this topic and not just relying on my personal preference, I saw some outdated research touting coffee as unhealthy but also spotted a lot of emerging studies that put coffee on a pedestal. (where it belongs, in my humble opinion).
+Even the Mayo Clinic recognizes that some of the previous research did not take into account other confounding factors such as smoking and lack of physical activity.

 "Recent studies have generally found no connection between coffee and an increased risk of heart disease or cancer.
 In fact, some studies have found an association between coffee consumption and decreased overall mortality and possibly cardiovascular mortality, although this may not be true in younger people who drink large amounts of coffee."

 So sit back, pour a cup and check out some of the benefits of this glorious brew and let's answer the question: "Is coffee good for you?"

 Biggest Source Of Antioxidants

 I've used the word "antioxidants" quite a bit when referring to some of the most beneficial plant foods but few can actually match the antioxidant amount found in coffee.
 While there is no doubt that berries top the antioxidant charts, one would need to consume a good amount on a daily basis in order to match coffee's levels.
 And drinking a few cups of coffee a day is something most coffee lovers do without thinking about it.